José Cabrera (soldier)

-Bust of José Cabrera in Parque Independencia, Santo Domingo, Dominican Republic.

 José Cabrera Gómez (1810 – March 14, 1884) was a Dominican soldier and politician who was a prominent figure in the Dominican War of Independence and the Dominican Restoration War.
 In the latter conflict, he was one of the leaders behind the Grito del Capotillo, which triggered the start of the war against the Kingdom of Spain.
 In his later years, he became involved in the fight against the United States in the Six Years' War.

 Early life

 He was born in 1810, during the early years of España Boba.
 Some historians, like Manuel Rodríguez Objío, place his birthplace in Dajabón, and others in Higüerito, near Sabaneta.
 He was the son of Agustín Cabrera and Juliana Gómez.

 He was a soldier of the Dominican War of Independence, after which he retired from military activities until the 1860s.

 Restoration War

 In exile, he was one of the first to oppose the proclaimed Annexation to Spain in 1861 by Pedro Santana.
 On June 1 of that same year, he joined Francisco del Rosario Sánchez, who at the head of an expedition entered Dominican territory crossing through Hondo Valle, Vallejuelo and El Cercado.
 Knowing the border regions, Cabrera facilitated communication between Sánchez and General Santiago Rodríguez Masagó, who kept abreast of the expedition's plans and was willing to offer his support.
 After failure of the expedition, Cabrera managed to save his life almost by miracle and took refuge in Haiti.

 In April 1862, he crossed the border again from La Vissite and Ouanaminthe into Dominican territory to fight for the reconquest of independence.
 He was pursued to the hill of David by General Campillo, the sadistic executioner of the inhabitants of La Línea, but he managed to elude his pursuers.
 He did not accept the amnesty granted by the Spanish regime and remained in Dominican territory with his closest comrades in arms, Gume Fortuna and Pablo Reyes, as well as a small number of combatants with the intention of harassing the colonialists, while they established contact with the group commanded by Masagó, Pedro Antonio Pimentel and Benito Monción who planned the resumption of the war from Haiti.